Kedify Agent

 -

-Telemetry Collection: The agent includes a telemetry collector that scrapes metrics from both KEDA and the HTTP Scaler.
-This telemetry data provides users with valuable insights into their configurations and scaling behaviors, which are displayed in the Kedify Dashboard.
+Telemetry Collection: The agent includes a telemetry collector that scrapes metrics from KEDA, the HTTP Scaler, and opted-in Kubernetes workloads.
+This telemetry data provides users with valuable insights into their configurations, scaling behaviors, and container resource recommendations, which are displayed in the Kedify Dashboard under Insights section.

 -